dashingsoft/pyarmor/docs/questions.rst

 script locates in the right place according to Python Import System.
 If not, move the obfuscated scripts or :ref:`Runtime Package` to right path.

-Refer to the following official document or by search engineer to understand it
+Refer to the following official document or by search engineer to understand Python Import System

 https://docs.python.org/3.8/reference/simple_stmts.html#the-import-statement